aescaba/portfolio/README.md

-# Amanda Escaba Personal Portfolio
+# Amanda Escaba - Personal Portfolio
-## 2022 Updated Version
+## Redesign in progress

 This is the code for my personal portfolio website.